carbon-design-system/ibm-products/.github/CODE_GUIDELINES.md

     });
     ```
   - A test for each input (props, slots, _etc_), verifying appropriate outputs.
-  - A test to validate each the behaviours and actions as far as is practical.
+  - A test to validate each the behaviors and actions as far as is practical.
   - A test that additional HTML attributes are passed through to an appropriate
     node.
 Something like:
     ```jsx